stephenkeable/Shopify-Transfers-Export-Chrome-Extension/README.md

 # Shopify Transfers CSV Export Chrome Extension

+Well that didn't last too long, appears Shopify have removed the `/transfers/[id].json` endpoints, other objects like orders and products still have their `.json` methods.
+But not transfers, sigh!

-**Warning, this uses undocumented Shopify endpoints, so it might stop working if they change these**
+~~**Warning, this uses undocumented Shopify endpoints, so it might stop working if they change these**~~

 Install to Chrome as an unpacked extension as per this answer on SO:- https://stackoverflow.com/questions/24577024/install-chrome-extension-form-outside-the-chrome-web-store